rapyuta-robotics/rapyuta-io-docs/hugo/content/5_deep-dives/58_account-management/581_plans-and-billing.md

 ## Community Plan
 rapyuta.io offers a community plan with a basic set of bundled complementary resource quotas that allow users to explore the platform for 3 months, with no payments required.
 The community plan is recommended for academia, research, startups to help build a proof of concept of their application.

-Additional [consumable units]({{< ref "/5_deep-dives/58_account-management/582_billing-usage.md">}}) (upto the predefined limits for the plan) or optional resources such as persistent storage can be availed on a pay-as-you-go basis.
+Additional [consumable units]({{< ref "/5_deep-dives/58_account-management/582_billing-usage.md">}}) (up to the predefined limits for the plan) or optional resources such as persistent storage can be availed on a pay-as-you-go basis.
 This requires the user to add a valid
 [payment method](/5_deep-dives/58_account-management/understanding-usage/#payment-method) on the platform.

 ### Expiry of Cloud Deployment Resource Quota